-This public use data file contains data for each person with private health insurance reported in Rounds 3, 4, and 5 of Panel 23 and Rounds 1, 2, and 3 of Panel 24 (i.e., the rounds for the survey panels covering calendar year 2019) of the Medical Expenditure Panel Survey Household Component (MEPS HC).
-Released as an ASCII file (with related R, SAS, SPSS, and Stata programming statements and data user information) and in a SAS data set, SAS transport format, Stata data set, and Excel file, this public use file (PUF) provides information collected on a nationally representative sample of the civilian noninstitutionalized population of the United States during the calendar year 2019.
-The HC-215 file (Person-Round-Plan Public Use File) contains records for persons insured through private establishments providing hospital/physician, Medigap, dental, vision, or prescription medication coverage and includes variables pertaining to HMOs.
-The file contains 69 variables and has a logical record length of 254 with an additional 2-byte carriage return/line feed at the end of each record.
+This public use data file contains data for each person with private health insurance reported in Rounds 6 and 7 of Panel 23, Rounds 3, 4, and 5 of Panel 24, and Rounds 1, 2, and 3 of Panel 25 (i.e., the rounds for the survey panels covering calendar year 2020) of the Medical Expenditure Panel Survey Household Component (MEPS HC).
+2020 is the first data year to include three panels of data; Panel 23 was extended to include Rounds 6 and 7.
+Released as an ASCII file (with related R, SAS, SPSS, and Stata programming statements and data user information) and in a SAS data set, SAS transport format, Stata data set, and Excel file, this public use file (PUF) provides information collected on a nationally representative sample of the civilian noninstitutionalized population of the United States during the calendar year 2020.
+The HC-223 file (Person-Round-Plan Public Use File) contains records for persons insured through private establishments providing hospital/physician, Medigap, dental, vision, or prescription medication coverage and includes variables pertaining to HMOs.
+Records contained in this file are associated with persons in MEPS 2020 Full-Year Consolidated Public Use File (HC-224).
+Prior to 2020, the Person-Round-Plan Public Use File included persons who were in either the Full Year Consolidated or the Point-in-Time Round 1/Round 3 Population Characteristics Public Use File.
+Persons only in the point-in-time PUF are persons who did not respond in every round of the delivery year; these persons are excluded from the Full-Year Consolidated file.
+Because point-in-time data are no longer released to the public, coverage records for these persons are not releasable for delivery in the HC-223 final file.
+Note, however, that a policyholder record not present in the Full-Year Consolidated PUF will be retained if it is associated with a covered dependent with a positive weight in the Full-Year Consolidated PUF.
+The file contains 57 variables and has a logical record length of 233 with an additional 2-byte carriage return/line feed at the end of each record.